NTUT-OOP/110-2-oop_hw1/README.md

 Base class: Shape
 Derived class: Circle, Triangle, Rectangle

+In the template we already provide class Shape and Rectangle.
+You need to complete Circle and Triangle.

 ## Compile Your Code

 We include a Makefile.
-Just type “make”
+Just type “make” in your command-line window.

 ## Test your code
-Example, execute the command on Linux
+Run the commands on Linux
 ```
 kt@ntut:~/oop/hw1$ make
-kt@ntut:~/oop/hw1$ ./area.out rectangle 2 4.5
+kt@ntut:~/oop/hw1$ ./a.out rectangle 2 4.5
 kt@ntut:~/oop/hw1$ 9
 ```